anbarief/Graphvy/README.md

 # Minigraphviz (test version)

-This is a small application that can visualize graph with node(s) and normal edge(s) made using Kivy.
+This is a small application that can visualize graph with node(s) and normal edge(s) made using Kivy (www.kivy.org).
 It has feaures of:

 - Add node(s)